The Amnesty International Human Libraries – With Openness Through Reading

 The Amnesty International Human Library – Openness Through Reading is an educational project of Amnesty International Czech Republic (AI) focused on the prevention of discrimination, racism, xenophobia and extremism.

-In the Human Library students can borrow not only standard books, but also people, “Human Books”.
-They read their Human Books differently from the way they read normal books, that is, by interviewing them and listening to them share their life stories.
+In the Human Library students do not borrow standard books, but also people, “Human Books”.
+They read their Human Books differently from the way they read normal books, that is, by interviewing them and listening to them sharing their life stories.
 The Human Books are people representing a variety of ethnic, religious, sexual and other minorities living here in the Czech Republic.

 The project is unique mainly because it is not made up of lecture-like activities.
 Rather, it is an open dialogue where opportunities arise to directly confront one’s own attitudes.
 Meeting and talking with Living Books helps people from the majority population overcome communication barriers with minorities and fosters their mutual understanding.
 The program enables students to meet people they would either not ordinarily meet or not be able or willing to talk to for various reasons.
 Human Libraries also make it possible for students to think about questions of discrimination, social marginalization, extremism or racism in their context and based on personal experiences, helping them overcome prejudice and stereotypes.